Jaguars hire former Redskins coach Jay Gruden as OC

-JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars have hired former Washington coach Jay Gruden as their offensive coordinator.
+”I have had people with me who have been first-time coordinators, and I think you go through a learning process and you’re getting better each year,” Marrone said. ”There is a (learning) curve to that. … I don’t have time for that curve.

+”I was looking for someone with experience, someone with conviction with what they believe in that matches what mine and our staff believe.
+Our staff was heavily involved in this, too.
+We all had time spent with each candidate that came in and together we made a collective decision on what was best for all of us.”

-Gruden signed his contract Wednesday and replaces John DeFilippo, who was fired earlier this month after just one season.
+Gruden replaces John DeFilippo, who was fired earlier this month after just one season.
 DeFilippo has since been hired as Chicago’s quarterbacks coach.

 The Redskins fired Gruden in early October following an 0-5 start.
 Gruden was 35-49-1 in five-plus seasons in Washington and reached the playoffs once.
 He previously served as Cincinnati’s offensive coordinator (2011-13) and guided quarterback Andy Dalton to his best season before leaving for Washington.